Partner Lifecycle12 min read

 • Conduct annual partnership reviews and planning sessions

-• Renew partnership agreements with updated terms
+• Renew referral agreements with updated terms

 • Identify expansion opportunities (new regions, verticals, services)

-• Increase investment in top-performing partnerships
+• Increase investment in top-referring partnerships

 • Create strategic partnership roadmaps